Research

 Our work can be decomposed into 4 axes of research:

-In one project, we design a system able to rapidly acquire successive THz waveforms to enable real-time monitoring of fast and non-reproducible phenomena [1,2].
+We designed a system able to rapidly acquire successive THz waveforms to perform real-time monitoring of fast and non-reproducible phenomena [1,2].
 In this configuration, each THz waveform is encoded on a chirped supercontinuum resembling a stretched rainbow (see picture).
 The detection is then ultimately determined by the repetition rate of the laser generating both the THz pulse and the supercontinuum.
 Although this rate can be well into the MHz range, in practice the technique is limited by the response time of the optical sensors and read-out time of components.
 Here we overcome this obstacle by using dispersive Fourier transform spectroscopy of the NIR pulse inside a km-long fiber.
 We achieve time-resolved THz spectroscopy with a table-top setup at record rates of 1 MHz.
 This innovative work lays the foundation towards resolving fast irreversible physical and chemical processes with time resolution approaching 1 µs.

 THz quantum photonics: single-THz-photon detection

-In another project, we explore new techniques to detect THz radiation with unprecedented high sensitivity and fast response time [3].
-Our configuration combines the advantages of a near-infrared single-photon counter with electro-optic sampling, a commonly used technique to time resolve a THz waveform.
-This detection technique relies on a nonlinear optical process.
-Here, we use this process to transfer all information carried by the THz wave to near-infrared photons that can be easily detected by commercial detectors.
-The use of a single-photon counter allows us to push our detection limit to the single photon.
+We explore new techniques to detect THz radiation with unprecedented high sensitivity and fast response time [3].
+We recently demonstrated a configuration combining a near-infrared single-photon counter with an electro-optic sampling configuration, whcih is a nonlinear optical process typically used to resolve a THz waveform.
+This detection technique allows us to transfer all information carried by a THz wave to near-infrared photons, which can be easily detected by a Si-based detector.
+The use of a single-photon counter allows us to push the detection limit to the single photon level.
 We believe this technology will contribute to address future needs in wireless communication systems to enable short-range data-hungry applications, like virtual reality or ultra-fast wireless data exchange between devices.
-Considering that the ultimate sensitivity of our configuration can approach the single-THz-photon resolution, interesting quantum THz experiments might soon be within reach.
+Considering that the ultimate sensitivity of our configuration can approach the single-THz-photon resolution, new quantum THz experiments might soon be within reach.

 Nonlinear phenomena at low energies driven by high-field THz